-3.1 The governing board is responsible for:
+3.1 The local governing board is responsible for:

-- Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the curriculum is well led, effectively managed and well planned. - Evaluating the quality of provision through regular and effective self-evaluation. - Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - Ensuring that appropriate parental consultation is carried out and providing clear information for parents on subject content and their rights to request that their children are withdrawn. - Making sure the subjects are resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations. - Ensuring the religious ethos of the school is maintained and developed through the subjects.
+- Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the curriculum is well led, effectively managed and well planned. - Evaluating the quality of provision through regular and effective selfevaluation. - Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - Making sure the subjects are resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations. - Ensuring the religious ethos of the school is maintained and developed through the subjects.